wandb/docs/docs/guides/hosting/manage-users.md

 :::

 :::note
-If you're on W&B Server (Dedicated Cloud or Self-managed deployment), you will need a updated enterprise license to use the **Custom Roles** feature.
+If you're on W&B Server (Dedicated Cloud or Self-managed deployment), you will need an updated enterprise license to use the **Custom Roles** feature.
 :::

 ### Invite members to a team